appbead/webkit-wiki/Contribution-Guidelines.md

 1. All code is required to follow [WebKit coding style](https://webkit.org/code-style-guidelines) and should pass style check performed by Tools/Scripts/check-webkit-style.
   * Exceptions can be made for old QtWebKit code restored from WebKit history
-2. Qt-specific code should be submitted as a pull request against qtwebkit-1 branch.
+2. Qt-specific code should be submitted as a pull request against `qtwebkit-stable` branch.
-3. Generic WebKit modifications, relevant for ports leaving in upstream, should be submitted to upstream (please contact us in case you are not sure what changes are appropriate for upstream).
+3. Generic WebKit modifications, relevant for upstream ports, should be submitted directly to upstream (please contact us in case you are not sure what changes are appropriate for upstream).
+Share bugzilla link with us when patch is ready for review!

 When cherry-picking patches from Qt Project's branch of QtWebkit, make sure that Qt-specific code is guarded with #if PLATFORM(QT)